 Booking a room block may not give you a lower price on your rooms.

 I know, I know – conventional wisdom says that the more you buy of something the lower the price.
 With room blocks this is not always the case.
-Since the resort may be offering special concessions (like a free ceremony and free private event hours, room upgrades, and more) and may be offering different, more lenient, payment terms (like a smaller deposit and longer payment terms for guests) they may not always give you a lower price on the rooms.
+Since the resort may be offering special concessions (like free private event hours or room upgrades, for example) and may be offering different, more lenient, payment terms (like a smaller deposit and longer payment terms for guests) they may not always give you a lower price on the rooms.
 On occasion, the room rate might actually be a bit more.
 Since the resort is offering these great perks, locking in rates that won’t change for your guests, even if the rates increase, and holding rooms out of inventory for you, in good faith that you will book those rooms, these are some of the tradeoffs you make for not always getting a lower rate.

 I found a lower rate on (expedia, hotels.com, etc).
 What’s going on here?